-- We advise you to reconsider your need to travel to Mauritania at this time due to the high threat of terrorist attack, including kidnapping, and the unpredictable security situation.
+- We advise you to reconsider your need to travel to Mauritania due to the threat of kidnapping and terrorist attack, and the unpredictable security situation.

 - Australia does not have an Embassy or Consulate in Mauritania.
 The Australian Embassy in Paris provides consular assistance to Australians in Mauritania.